 The exercises in the initial stages are to help maintain movement through the joints and muscles around the area and start getting a little bit of range and strength back into the hamstring.

-Two of my favourites are a banded leg curl and a double legged glute bridge.
+Two of the best hamstring exercises are the banded hamstring curl and a double leg glute bridge.
 Have a look below at the set-ups for these and see how they feel for you!

 - Lay on your stomach with one end of a band fixed, and the other around your ankle.

-- Keep the other foot on the mat as you bend your knee against the band.
+- Make sure you keep the other foot on the mat as you bend your knee against the band.

-- Start on your back with your feet shoulder width apart and your knees bent.
+- Start on your back with your feet flat and hip-width apart and your knees bent.

-- Bridge up with your hips extending upwards as high as you can, contracting the buttocks at the top.
+- Keeping your knees in a straight line, lift your hips up as high as you can, squeezing your glutes at the top.